n-grace-henry/MS-Thesis/march_progress_log.md

 Gordon thinks the standard issue is from having too small of a mass of nitrogen in 20 uL of each amino acid.
 I am preparing standards of only one amino acid with a much higher amount to see if we can get a signal.
 I will prepare Ala_0.2 which is 200 uL of alanine, Ala_2, which is 2 mL of alanine and do the same volumes with norleucine as well.
+The individual amino acids are all mixed to 0.05 M.

+I pulled a bunch of sockeye scales that I will use for more testing of the proper mass.

+On the new standards I am doing the isopropanol esterfication stage today.
+They will all take a different amount of time to dry.